-- Negative Self Talk That Leads To Self Hatred
+- Negative Self-Talk That Leads To Self Hatred (negative feelings)

 - Becoming Emotionally Numb

-Waking up having night terrors because of the violent, abusive relationship is common.
-This is why I associate living with narcissists as living through a warzone.
+Waking up having night terrors because of a violent, abusive relationship is common.
+This is why I associate living with narcissists with living in a warzone.

 These night terrors that many survivors go through and the emotional flashbacks (things that trigger us and bring us back to those bad times) are common in many people who leave their narcissistic toxic partner.

-Many partners who have developed ptsd from abusive marriage and even after divorce still have these toxic ruminating invasive thoughts.
+Many partners who have developed PTSD from an abusive marriage and even after divorce still have these toxic ruminating invasive thoughts.

-Being hypervigilant, looking for the worst in everyone you see and come across in life, is also one of the symptoms of PTSD from emotional abuse.
+Being hypervigilant, looking for the worst in everyone you see and come across in life, is also one of the symptoms of PTSD for people who have experienced emotional abuse.

 Seeing insults where there are none is common.
 Seeing attacks where there aren’t any attacks is because of all the abuse that a person has been through.